 The Tachyphylaxis Effect: First Dose Hits Hardest

 Gastric emptying delay is greatest after the first dose of tirzepatide and diminishes with continued use.
-This phenomenon, called tachyphylaxis, means that drug interactions are most intense during the first 4 to 8 weeks and after each dose escalation.
-At steady state (approximately 4 weeks at a stable dose), the gastric emptying delay partially normalizes.
+This tachyphylaxis effect means drug interactions are most intense during the first 4 to 8 weeks at each dose level and after each dose escalation.

 Why Tirzepatide Does Not Interact Through CYP450 Enzymes

 This means tirzepatide does not interfere with how your liver processes other drugs.
-The only interaction mechanism is delayed gastric emptying.
+The only meaningful interaction mechanism is delayed gastric emptying.
 That single mechanism, however, affects every oral medication you swallow while on tirzepatide.

 Major Drug Interactions (High Risk)